Topics

 Manager and employee feedback is an important part of any thriving company culture.
 If you have a professional, thoughtful manager, they should welcome any constructive feedback that allows for improvement.
 Team dynamics usually start from the top down, so the better your higher-ups perform, the better chance the whole team has to boost employee performance.

 Giving honest feedback to your manager also allows you to develop a mutually respectful, professional relationship.
 You want your manager or boss to be able to take you seriously, especially if you’re looking to improve your leadership skills and move up in the company.
-If you pass on your chance to speak up when employee performance reviews come around, you might not be seen as strong-willed or capable of formulating your own opinions, so make your voice heard when your manager asks for feedback.
+If you pass on your chance to speak up when employee performance reviews come around, you might not be seen as strong-willed or capable of formulating your own opinions, so make your voice heard when your manager asks for feedback, ensuring you provide positive feedback examples for your boss.

 Participating in upward feedback also helps solve issues before they get any worse.
 For example, if you’re able to tell your manager that the rest of the team (yourself included) needs clearer goals early on in the quarter, you’ll avoid miscommunication and frustration later on.